RSS Feed

 Grazemala – my favorite small town

 About 6:30 we come to Grazemala, the town where we’ll spend the night.
-It is absolutely the most charming of all the tiny towns: hilly cobbled streets, a tiny town square overlooked by the Catholic Church, lots of small boutique shops with high end goods, extremely reasonable and beautiful.
+Of all the tiny charming towns, it is absolutely the most charming: hilly cobbled streets, a tiny town square overlooked by the Catholic Church, many small boutique shops with high end goods, (which are extremely reasonable and beautiful).
 I love it, and wish I could have stayed longer than two nights.
-And gorgeous bougainvillea.
+Oh, and gorgeous bougainvillea.

 Beautiful magical Grazemala

-We dine at 9 (I can’t get used to all this food – and eating so late - I must have gained a ton – but oddly enough, LOST inches, as I found when I returned home.)
+We dine at 9 (I can’t get used to all this food – and eating so late – I must have gained a ton – but oddly enough, LOST inches, as I found when I returned home.)
 We have: wine, salad, crusty bread (a given), a huge bowl of gazpacho, fabulous paella (which the maitre’d brings out on a huge pan – it looks like a flower, all gorgeous rice and seafood and veggies), and then flan.
-I am so exhausted I can hardly keep my eyes open.
+Yum-o!!!

 Up at 8AM and out the door of this delightful hotel by 9:30, in hiking boots, ready for another “harder” hike.
 This one lasts about 6-1/2 hours.
 The trail at first is fairly placid, earthen and downhill (my kind of trail).
 Then we come to the boulders.
 The trail becomes rocky here, and the climb is up – up – boulders all shapes and sizes cover the mountain.
 It is so important to watch where you put your feet.
 This area is extremely dry, and the sun is fierce, with very little shade.